SoloPHP/Application/README.md

 ## Routing

-The application extends `RouteCollector` and provides standard routing methods:
+The application provides convenient routing methods that delegate to the router implementation:

 ```php
  // Route with controller